 Introduction

-The ongoing debate on how to fund essential infrastructure projects raises significant questions about the sustainability of current financial models.
+The ongoing debate on how to fund government investment in essential infrastructure projects raises significant questions about the sustainability of current financial models.
 As local councils increasingly rely on developer fees to manage infrastructure needs sparked by new developments, the strain on affordability and equity grows.
 This article investigates whether a more direct involvement by federal and state governments could be the key to a more balanced approach in funding these crucial projects.

 Current Landscape: The Role of Developer Fees